 • Lemuel Shattuck Hospital: Reducing assaults in a behavioral health unit

 •University of Missouri: Caring for our own: Clinician support following unanticipated clinical events.

 • U.S. Department of Veterans Affairs (two case studies): Building a culture of civility, respect, and engagement in the workplace.
 Reducing disruptive patient behavior: The behavioral threat management program.

-Copies of “Improving Patient and Worker Safety: Opportunities for Synergy, Collaboration” and Innovation can be downloaded at:
+Copies of “Improving Patient and Worker Safety: Opportunities for Synergy, Collaboration” and Innovation can be downloaded (Adobe PDF Reader is required) at: